John McGraw

-Early years
+Early life

 McGraw's father (also named John) emigrated from Ireland in 1856.
 He arrived before the Civil War, and served in the Union Army.
 He married, but his first wife soon died, leaving him with a young daughter, and he moved to Truxton, New York, in 1871, where he became a railroad worker.
 There, he married young Ellen Comerfort.
 The younger John McGraw, her first child, was born in Truxton on April 7, 1873.

 The family was poor, with eight children, and there was no public assistance available.
 Young John had a love of baseball from an early age.
 By doing odd jobs, he was able to save a dollar and send off for one of the Spalding company's cheaper baseballs, which he used to practice his pitching.

 Tragedy struck the family in the winter of 1885, when there was a diphtheria epidemic in the area.
 The disease killed Ellen McGraw and four of the McGraw children, including John's older half-sister.
 John Sr. never fully recovered from the trauma of the deaths.
 Father and son argued over the time young John spent on baseball, especially since the father had to pay for windows the son broke while playing.
 Later in 1885, after young John broke another window, the father became abusive, and the son ran away to a neighbor, Mary Goddard, who ran the local hotel.
 She persuaded John Sr. to let his son stay in her care.

 During his time in Goddard's household, John attended school and took on several jobs that allowed him to save money to buy baseballs and the Spalding magazines that documented the rule changes in the rival major leagues of baseball, the National League and the American Association.
 He quickly became the best player on his school team.

+While in Goddard's care, he took a job delivering newspapers.
+As a paperboy, he met and struck up a friendship with Herman Pitz, who was then playing minor league baseball in Elmira.
+McGraw began carrying Pitz's bags and was adopted as a mascot by the Elmira team.

 Shortly after his 16th birthday, he began playing for his town's team, the Truxton Grays, making a favorable impression on their manager, Albert "Bert" Kenney.
 While he could play any position, his ability to throw a big curveball made him the star pitcher.
 McGraw's relationship with Kenney precipitated his professional playing career.